 You can add notes straight from this screen.
 This will remain attached to the invoice until it has been paid.
 To do this select the ‘Add Note’ button and enter your comments in the note module.
 Click ‘Save note’ to confirm.

 To attach a note to multiple invoices use the dropdown menu under 'Attach invoices' and select the relevant invoices.

 The invoice history refers to all the conversation that has been sent through Chaser regarding this invoice.
-We automatically save the chasers that you send and all the subsequent replies and responses in the thread.
+We automatically save the chasers and statement emails that you send and all the subsequent replies and responses in the thread.
 You can consult the conversation history at any time.